crowan14/Wave-Equation-on-Moving-Boundary/README.md

 $$ M_{ij} \ddot a_j + K_{ij} a_j = 0 $$

 Once one has gone through this process many times, it is very formulaic.
 So far so good.
 We can now ask a seemingly innocent question: what if the domain on which the PDE is solved changes with time?
 For example, imagine the vibrations of a string where a clamp (which zeros the displacement) is slid along the string's length.
 This effectively changes the length of the domain while the string is vibrating.
 This is not a traditional problem in PDE's, and is a bit tough to think about.
-This is a first pass at making sense of this problem.
-It is interesting that a seemingly valid physical scenario seems to so clearly fall outside the purview of traditional PDEs.
+The following derivation and code is a first pass at making sense of this problem.
+It is interesting that a seemingly valid physical scenario seems to so clearly fall outside the purview of traditional PDE's.

 The moving domain problem can be written as